 While individual citrus trees are standard in residential yards, commercial crops of oranges, lemons grapefruit and tangerines are located in top producing counties such as Orange, Riverside, San Bernardino, Tulare, Kern, Fresno, Ventura and San Diego.
 California's nearly $2 billion citrus business ranks second in the United States.

-Don’t Go Green: California Citrus is at Risk
+Move It AND Lose It: California Citrus is at Risk

 5 Things You Need to Know